 Master Gardener volunteers teach local community members to:

 - manage their gardens and landscapes in a science-based, sustainable manner;

 - address environmental and social priorities such as water conservation and water quality protection;

 - reduce the impact of invasive species; and,

 - increase public awareness of healthy living through gardening.

 Whatever the priority need may be, if it can be addressed through gardening, Master Gardener volunteers are there to serve as part of the solution.

-The Master Gardener Program is open to anyone with an interest in gardening and a willingness to use their knowledge, experience and enthusiasm to make a positive impact on their local community.
+The Master Gardener program is open to anyone 18 or older, with an interest in gardening and a willingness to use their knowledge, experience and enthusiasm to make a positive impact on their local community.